EGI-Federation/documentation/content/en/internal/configuration-database/adding-service-endpoint/_index.md

   5680      16          0            0       0 stremsel.nikhef.nl:8443/cream-pbs-infra
 ```

-For getting the `GlueServiceEndpoint` URL of your SRM service, you can launch a
+In order to find the `GlueServiceEndpoint` URL of your SRM service, you can
-ldap query to your Site BDII (or also directly to the SRM service):
+launch a LDAP query to your Site BDII (or directly to the SRM service):

 ```shell
 $ ldapsearch -x -LLL -H ldap://sbdii01.ncg.ingrid.pt:2170 \